MattClarkson/CMakeCatchTemplate/README.md

 The feature list above is quite diverse, and in reality most developers won't want all of them.
-So, while you could attempt all of these, within the same project, we envisage the following types of project types:
+So, while you could attempt all of these, within the same project, we envisage the following project types:

 * C++ command line interfaces.
 * A C++ library in a C++ user interface, using Qt, or QML.